Multi-Agent Teams Hold Experts Back: Setup

 \subsection{Experimental Conditions}

-\paragraph{Information Conditions.} We evaluate teams under four conditions: \emph{No Information} (no agent receives expertise-inducing information; control for pretraining knowledge), \emph{Expert Not Mentioned} (expert(s) possess expertise but team is not told who), \emph{Reveal Expert} (team is explicitly told who has expertise), and \emph{Best Individual} (single expert agent queried independently). \paragraph{Performance Gaps.} We decompose the gap between team performance and the best individual (expert) into two components.
+\paragraph{Information Conditions.} We evaluate teams under four conditions: \emph{No Information} (no agent receives expertise-inducing information; control for pretraining knowledge), \emph{Expert Not Mentioned} (expert(s) possess expertise but team is not told who), \emph{Reveal Expert} (team is explicitly told who has expertise), and \emph{Best Individual} (single expert agent queried independently).
+We also ran a \emph{Full Information Condition}, where the team consists of four models that all receive identical expert information, to control for performance drops due to communication noise that cannot be attributed to expertise asymmetry (for full details see Appendix~\ref{app:full-info}). \paragraph{Performance Gaps.} We decompose the gap between team performance and the best individual (expert) into two components.
 The \textbf{Identification Gap} measures the difference between team performance when expertise is not mentioned versus when revealed---capturing the team's ability to identify the expert autonomously.
 The \textbf{Expertise Leveraging Gap} measures the difference between team performance when the expert is revealed versus the expert's individual performance---capturing the team's ability to leverage known expertise. \paragraph{Relative Synergy Gap.} To enable comparison across tasks with different scales, we report results using the \emph{relative synergy gap}.
 Let $f(\cdot)$ denote performance on a task and let $\{a_1, \ldots, a_T\}$ be a team of $T$ agents.
 For accuracy-based tasks (ML benchmarks) where higher is better, the relative synergy gap is: